calleboketoft/co-selectable-items/README.md

 // In order to use the list of items with this component you
 // need to manually transform the list to have a displayName.
-// The display name is the string shown to the user.
+// The display name is the string shown to the user
-// (especially useful when needing i18n)
+// (especially useful when needing i18n).
+The actual item is
-var selectableItems = [
+// stored under the refValue property. var selectableItems = [
   {
     {